Szkini22/drink-it-react-frontend/README.md

 #   DRINK IT with React!

-This is the front-end part of a full-stack project which involves a bunch of coctail reciept straigh from our api.
+This is the front-end part of a full-stack project which involves a bunch of coctail reciept straigh from our back-end.

 ## What we used